6 Strategies to tackle weight gain during menopause

 2. Include strength training

-Strength training is valuable for weight loss since muscles are a major driver of our metabolism.
 Without regular exercise, we can experience a three to eight percent decline in muscle mass per decade after age 30.
-The menopausal hormone changes can cause decreased muscle mass, meaning we need to work even harder to maintain muscle.
+The menopausal hormone changes can cause decreased muscle mass, meaning we must work harder to maintain muscle.
 Strength training also helps prevent loss of bone density.

 3. Prioritize sleep

-According to the National Sleep Foundation, sleep complaints dramatically increase as women reach their 40s and 50s.
-Stress, anxiety, untreated sleep apnea, and night sweats often leave women sleep-deprived.
-Poor sleep, in turn, can make weight management more difficult by affecting hunger hormones, cravings, and energy levels.
-Create a bedtime routine that helps you relax and cool down at night, such as bathing and listening to calming music.
-Keep the bedroom temperature cool and wear light, moisture-wicking pajamas.
+Tip: Create a bedtime routine that helps you relax and cool down at night, such as bathing and listening to calming music.
+Keep the bedroom temperature cool, and wear light, moisture-wicking pajamas.

 4. Consider a Mediterranean diet

-Well known for its heart-protective properties, a Mediterranean diet may optimize health during menopause and beyond.
-A survey of women in their menopausal years reported that women who closely followed a Mediterranean diet had lower cholesterol, blood sugar, and inflammation markers.
-The Mediterranean diet also potentially reduces the accumulation of abdominal (belly) fat.
+Closely following a Mediterranean diet is associated with less weight gain during menopause.
+The Mediterranean diet offers additional health benefits.
+A survey of women in their menopausal years reported that women who closely adhered to a Mediterranean diet had lower cholesterol, blood sugar, and inflammation.
+The Mediterranean diet also potentially reduces abdominal (belly) fat accumulation.

 5. Track your food